5 Vegan Foods for Building Muscle

 Berries, such as strawberries, blueberries, and raspberries, are packed with antioxidants and can aid in post-workout recovery.
 They contain valuable nutrients that help reduce inflammation and oxidative stress, which are common after intense exercise.
 Enjoy a bowl of mixed berries as a refreshing post-workout snack or add them to smoothies, yogurt, or oatmeal for a burst of flavor and recovery-promoting nutrients.

-See also The Ultimate Guide to a Vegetarian Bodybuilder Diet
+See also The Complete Guide to a Whole Food Plant Based Diet

 Bananas